ATCC evolves from microorganism collection to global biological resource center

 Following the outbreak of Severe acute respiratory syndrome-related coronavirus 2 (SARS-CoV-2) in December 2019, ATCC responded to the need for credible reference materials by developing four new quantitative synthetic RNA constructs for development and control of molecular-based detection assays.
 ATCC also acquired key SARS-CoV-2 isolates – including USA-WA1/2020, the North American reference strain, with plans to continue acquiring variants of concern in genomic and heat-inactivated formats.

-2021 – Managing the HIV Reagent Program
+2021-2023 Managing the HIV Reagent Program

-ATCC is awarded a three-year contract from the National Institute of Allergy and Infectious Diseases (NIAID) to manage and operate its HIV Reagent Program.
+In 2021, ATCC was awarded a three-year contract from the National Institute of Allergy and Infectious Diseases (NIAID) to manage and operate its HIV Reagent Program.
 ATCC is tasked to supply the HIV/AIDS research community with no-cost, high-quality materials supporting the development and evaluation of therapeutics, vaccines, and diagnostics.
+In 2023, The NIH HIV Reagent Program was merged with BEI Resources to enable streamlined access to all priority pathogens for human health under one program.